mosip/documentation/docs/overview/architecture/MOSIP-Architecture.md

     * The **Credential Provider** is a print service provider for credential issue.
     * The **Device Provider** is a partner who provides biometric devices.
     * The **FTM Provider** is a partner who provides foundational trust modules for devices.
-    * The **Partner Application** is a system that relies on mosip or one that mosip relies on.
+    * The **Partner Application** is a system that relies on MOSIP or one that MOSIP relies on.
 This could be a CRVS system or a Functional ID system such a Passport or a Drivers License.
-    * The **ID System** is a system that mosip integrates with for inter-operable ID
+    * The **ID System** is a system that MOSIP integrates with for inter-operable ID

-The diagram shows the functional architecture of mosip with the actors.
+The diagram shows the functional architecture of MOSIP with the actors.

 ![](_images/arch_diagrams/mosip_functional_architecture_v1.png)